Tinkerforge/doc/en/source/Kits/ServerRoomMonitoring/ServerRoomMonitoring.rst

 Remote On/Off Switch
 ^^^^^^^^^^^^^^^^^^^^

-Use Industrial Quad Relay to switch computers remotely on or off.
+Use Industrial Quad Relay to switch computers on or off remotely.
 You can use the previous examples to modify them to your needs.
-The wireing is really simple, you only have to bypass the on/off switch of the computer.
+The wiring is really simple, you only have to bypass the on/off switch of the computer.

-TODO Image
+TODO: Image